 What kind of sheets will fit my Tuft & Needle mattress?

-Standard bed sheets will fit both the Tuft & Needle Mattress.
+Standard bed sheets will fit the Tuft & Needle Mattress.
 We have found that when the fitted sheet has very strong elastic sewn all the way around, they fit nicely.

 Here are a couple we like:

 Other brands and stores we've had good experiences with include Eddie Bauer, TJMaxx, Target and even Ikea.